SylviaNyamwathi/Case_Study/documentation/data_model.md

 A conformed date dimension is deliberately absent.
-With one snapshot date per file and no departure date in the source, `as_of_date` on the fact is the whole of the time grain — a `dim_date` would be a table of dates joined to itself.
+With one snapshot date per file and no departure date in the source, `as_of_date` on the fact is the whole of the time grain, a `dim_date` would be a table of dates joined to itself.
 The moment a departure date exists, it goes in.

 **Degenerate dimensions kept on the fact.** `flight_number`,